WinVector/wrapr/extras/tests.md

   2) The contents of the `tests` directory are written into source-distribution packages, but not written into binary-distribution packages.
   3) The contents of the `inst` directory are copied into the root-level of package distributions.
   4) [`RUnit`](https://CRAN.R-project.org/package=RUnit) (released June 2004) itself collects test suites from directories and then runs them, recording user assertions in a JUnit-inspired report.
 The idea is that once you have a bunch of tests you really want to track them some way.
   5) [`testthat`](https://CRAN.R-project.org/package=testthat) (released November 2009) self-describes as integrating into a workflow.
-It runs tests found in the `tests/testthat` sub-directory and tracks user assertions.
+It runs tests found in the `tests/testthat` sub-directory (directory found relative to the package source, not relative to an installed package) and tracks user assertions.
 The related `devtools/usethis` package both writes a canonical test controlling file into the `tests` directory (allowing `testthat` to be triggered by "`R CMD check`"), and can also directly run tests.
   6) [`unitizer`](https://CRAN.R-project.org/package=unitizer) (released April 2017) bases its tests on comparisons of objects, rather than comparing text or requiring user assertions.
 It also aids in producing and updating reference objects.
   7) [`tinytest`](https://github.com/markvanderloo/tinytest) (pre-release) decouples the ideas of test failures from exceptions.